stellar/go/services/horizon/internal/docs/reference/admin.md

 Provided your workstation satisfies the requirements above, follow the steps below:

-1. Clone horizon's source:  `git clone https://github.com/stellar/go.git && cd go`
+1. Clone horizon's source:  `go get github.com/stellar/go && cd $GOPATH/src/github.com/stellar/go/`
-2. Download external dependencies: `glide install`
+2. Under the project folder, download external dependencies: `glide install`
-3. Build the binary: `go install github.com/stellar/go/services/horizon`
+3. Build the binary: `go install /services/horizon`

-After running the above commands have succeeded, the built horizon will have be written into the `bin` subdirectory of the current directory.
+After running the above commands have succeeded, the built horizon will have be written into the `bin` subdirectory of your $GOPATH.

 Note:  Building directly on windows is not supported.